Josh Bell Player Props: Guardians vs. Phillies

 Josh Bell At The Plate

-- Bell has driven home a run in 36 games this year (40.9%), including more than one RBI in 10.2% of his games and producing three or more of his team's runs on one occasion..
+- Bell has had an RBI in 36 games this season (40.4%), including nine multi-RBI outings (10.1%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.